marclandy/enterprise-infra/architecture practice/consulting/network_edge_of_enablement.md

   "Cross-Domain Projects" has provided me with the foundations across technologies that<br> are being delivered by other architect, engineers, e.g. EUC, Data platforms, Integration<br> platforms.
 Supporting the project teams with network requirements to enable the delivery outcomes.<br>
-- Next Steps: required on the job outcomes, offline positioning already clear
+- 👉 *Next Steps*: required on the job outcomes, offline positioning already clear

 | Project Name | Typical Scope/Trigger | Role Type |
 |--------------|------------------------|-----------|